RyanSPando/express-validations/README.md

 ## Set Up

 - Read through this document to get familiar with the concepts
-- cd into your cloned repo in your terminal, then Generate a new express app, also install pg and knex
+- cd into your cloned repo in the terminal, then Generate a new express app, also install pg and knex

 ```
 $ express --hbs --git .